gilesvangruisen/fetchnotes-todomvc/README.md

 ***

-## Breaking into Backbone
+## Breaking into Backbone.js

 Welcome to my rendition/solution of the Fetchnotes code challenge! (and my first real experiment with Backbone.js)

 I've forked the popular [todomvc](https://github.com/addyosmani/todomvc) repository as a starting point.
-For the purposes of this challenge, I chose to go with the Backbone architecture.
-I've been wanting to get into Backbone for a while, and since Fetchnotes uses Backbone, I thought, "why not?"
+For the purposes of this challenge, I chose to go with the Backbone.js architecture.
+I've been wanting to get into Backbone.js for a while, and since Fetchnotes uses Backbone.js, I thought, "why not?"

 ## Bugs, issues, comments
 Because this is not production code per se, I haven't gone through the effort of testing and debugging across different browsers.
 Of course if this code were intended for production, I would have taken the time to do so.